 - Failure to stop at weigh stations

 - Driver inexperience

-Sometimes, a defective automobile or car part is the cause of an accident.
+Sometimes, a defective automobile part is the cause of a crash.
 In cases like these, you may be able to file a lawsuit against the company that produced the defective vehicle or component.
-This can include something like defective brake pads that caused a failure to break, resulting in an accident - the company that made or installed these brake pads could be found at fault.
-To determine the cause of this kind of crash, our Morgan & Morgan attorneys review the accident reports.
+This can include something like defective brake pads that caused a failure to break - the company that made or installed these brake pads could be found at fault.
+To determine the cause of this kind of wreck, our Morgan & Morgan attorneys review the accident reports.

 - Failure to recognize a motorcycle in traffic

 - Cars making left-hand turns without first checking oncoming traffic